basarat/algorithms/DREAM.md

 # Pre-Reading
 ## Permutation
-> Collection of items when order matters
+> Collection of items when order matters.
+Commonly comes up in "how many sub-arrays" (as order matters in arrays).

 You can organize `n` items in `n!`.
 Easy to prove e.g. 5 chairs / 5 people: